 No, save your money!

-It’s likely that if you are reading this you have a curiosity about wether you can add compost accelerators into your HOTBIN compost bin.
+It’s likely that if you are reading this you have a curiosity about whether you can add compost accelerators into your HOTBIN compost bin.
 Whether you are a seasoned user of commercial accelerators in traditional and cold composting heaps or are looking to find out more about using the HOTBIN, here we will do a quick overview about why we do not recommend the addition of these products into the HOTBIN.

 What Is a Compost Accelerator / Activator / Inoculator?